funkybit-labs/chainring-monorepo/README.md

-# ChainRing
+# funkybit

-ChainRing is a cross-chain DEX with a high-performance, low-latency off-chain sequencer.
+funkybit is a cross-chain DEX with a high-performance, low-latency off-chain sequencer.

 ## No License